 - celebrating achievement and giving continuous praise where and when required

 - disciplining sensibly and fairly alongside the School’s sanctions chart and behaviour policy

-- making opportunities to listen to pupils (this could be through pupil surveys, 1:1 tutorials etc)
+- making opportunities to listen to pupils (this could be through pupil surveys, 1:1 tutorials, tutor time, assemblies etc)